Vishallokhande8788/lineup/README.md

 # Lineup

-A simple to-do list app built with Tailwind CSS and localForage.
+A simple to-do list app built using Tailwind CSS for styling and localForage for storing tasks locally.
+The app allows users to add, edit, and remove tasks.
+It stores data in the browser, so your to-do list persists even after a page refresh.

 ![Mockup](mockup.png)